 Under our feet exists a community of microscopic organisms busy living their lives in a world little understood by those who walk above them.
 This incredibly diverse community is called the soil food web.
 There are hundreds of thousands of species and up to a billion individual organisms in a teaspoon of soil.
 All this biology is an integral part of a healthy ecosystem.
 These soil dwellers are performing important tasks that allow plants and the species that depend on them to thrive and grow.
 As they eat, grow, and move through the soil, these organisms make it possible to have clean water, clean air, healthy plants, and moderate water flow.
 At Organic Soil Solutions, we want to nourish and protect the soil food web.
 An active soil food web makes our job a lot easier and your lawn a lot healthier.
-The organisms of the soil food web range from one-celled bacteria, algae, fungi, and protozoa to the more complex nematodes and micro-arthropods.
+The organisms of the soil food web range from one-celled bacteria, algae, fungi, and protozoa to the more complex micro-arthropods.
 It also includes earthworms, small vertebrates, insects, and plants.

 The soil food web is a busy place.
 The organisms eat and store nutrients.
 They eat and are eaten by others.
 They fix nitrogen from the air and make it available to plants.
 Plants release food into the soil to attract beneficial bacteria and fungi that coat their roots and prevent disease.
 Soil biology decomposes toxins, manure and organic matter.
 The soil food web aerates, de-thatches and improves water retention, which helps improve soil structure.

 Synthetic, water soluble chemicals are bad for soil biology.
 Every chemical based pesticide, fungicide, herbicide, and fertilizer tested harms or kills some of the beneficial life that exists in the soil.
 Many of today’s soils have severely depleted soil biology populations.